Home Rowing Machine Reviews and Buyer's Guide 2024

 Xterra ERG500 Rowing Machine Review

 Some users report having problems with the resistance mechanism.
 We had no such issue with our model, but others have contacted us to say the resistance dropped off (some only after a few weeks) making it all but worthless.
 This sounds like something disconnecting or breaking in the gears, but regardless of whether you can fix it, it's not something you should have to put up with.
-This will be covered by the warranty, but while you waiting for it to be repaired you can't use it.
-We hope this may be a fault with earlier models that's now fixed, because apart from this, it's a good machine.

 So back to the resistance mechanism.
 It has 8 levels (or to be technical, damper settings that give the impression of greater resistance).
 These can be selected by using a lever (see photo to the right circled in red).
 The yellow lever is much better than many models that use a knob that you have to twist - not easy when you're rowing.
 The lever is easy to slide up and down even in the middle of a workout.